deevdz/final-project/README.md

 * As a user - I can see the number of approved comments associated with a blog post
 * As a user - I can see how many times a blog post has been viewed
 * As a user - I can view previous orders I have made.
-* As a user - I am able to see the details of the recipe
 * As a user - I am able to page through blog posts if there are more than 4 posts
 * As a user - I am able to contact the site administrator through a contact form and may or may not be a logged in user
 * As an administrator - I can add, update and delete blog posts